Bruno de Heceta: Later years

 Subsequently, Heceta returned to Spain, fighting in various naval battles against France and Great Britain in Europe.
-He died there in 1807 with the rank of lieutenant general.
+He died in Málaga in 1807 with the rank of Vice Admiral.

 Legacy

 Heceta Island in Alaska, and Heceta Head and the Heceta Head Light on the Oregon Coast, are named after him.
 In Oregon it is pronounced "Ha–SEE–Ta" and in Alaska it is pronounced "HECK–ah–Ta."